sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupoemwelcomecenter.md

 `OEMWelcomeCenter` specifies settings for the OEM First Run Application.

 **Note**
-This setting has been deprecated in Windows® 8.
+This setting has been deprecated in Windows 8.
 The information about this deprecated setting is provided for reference only.
 The OEM First Run application is not available in Windows 8.